 In late April and throughout the month of May, let the sparkling blue-white star Spica help you find the famous Omega Centauri globular star cluster.
-It’s around this time of year that Spica climbs highest up for the night, so does Omega Centauri.
+It’s around this time of year that Spica climbs highest up for the night, and so does Omega Centauri.

 What is Omega Centauri?
 It’s the largest and finest globular star cluster visible to the eye alone.
 Globular clusters are large, symmetrically shaped groupings of stars, fairly evenly distributed around the core of our Milky Way galaxy.
 Many northern stargazers have this particular cluster on their bucket lists.